Pylons/pyramid/docs/narr/traversal.rst

 When your application uses :term:`traversal` to resolve URLs to code, the application must supply a :term:`resource tree` to :app:`Pyramid`.
 The resource tree is a set of nested dictionary-like objects.
 The root of the tree is represented by a :term:`root` resource.
-The tree is effectively a nested set of dictionary-like objects.

 In order to supply a root resource for an application, at system startup time, the :app:`Pyramid` :term:`Router` is configured with a callback known